 By the early 1890s there had several years of civil unrest in the area, which threated Britain’s trade route along the Nile.
 In response, the British government annexed the kingdom of Buganda and adjoining territories in 1894, creating the UK-ruled Uganda Protectorate.
 Uganda gained independence from Britain in 1962 but remained in the Commonwealth of Nations.

-Under IBEAC, 32,000 indentured labourers or servants from British India had been recruited to build the Uganda Railway in the 1890s.
+Under IBEAC, 32,000 indentured labourers or servants from British India had been recruited to build the Uganda Railway in the 1890s, linking the interiors of Uganda and Kenya with the Kenyan port of Mombasa.
 The Indian indenture system had been introduced by the British in the late 1920s after Indian workers had refused to work in Natal.

 Around a fifth of the Indian labourers settled in East Africa after the railway was completed.
 When General Idi Amin launched a military coup and declared himself President of Uganda in 1971, hundreds of thousands of ethnic groups were persecuted and brutally killed.
 Among them were the Ugandan Indians, who had to flee the country with very few savings or possessions.